Chandan-Kumar0211/Robot_in_ROS/README.md

 # Robot_in_ROS
-I programmed a robot in ROS which can be helpful for collision detection and obstacle avoidane.
+a robot in ROS which can be useful for collision detection and obstacle avoidane.